 top of page

-Discovering the Beauty of Moroccan Interior Design: Moroccan Decor Ideas to Transform Your Home
+The Beauty of Moroccan Interior Design: Moorish Ideas to Transform Your Home

-Marrakesh has long been a hub for interior ideas, with many artists, architects, fashion, and interior designers drawing inspiration from its rich history and cultural influences, writes Catherine Wilman.
+Marrakesh has long attracted artists, architects, fashion, and interior designers from around the world, all drawing inspiration from its rich history and colourful cultural influences.
+Catherine Wilman pays a visit...

 Enclosed garden with plunge pool at Riad Tarabel in Marrakech, Morocco.
 Photo by Catherine Wilman

-My partner Nigel and I enjoyed spending a few days in Marrakesh for our friend Paul’s birthday.
-We had a wonderful time, and I highly recommend it for a city break and providing Moroccan decor ideas to transform your home.
+My partner Nigel and I recently enjoyed spending a few days in Marrakesh for our friend Paul’s birthday.
+We had a wonderful time and I highly recommend it for a city break that provides a rich tapestry of ideas to transform your home.

-Visiting the city offers a fresh perspective and new ideas for an interior designer or home decor enthusiast seeking inspiration.
-It is certainly a cultural contrast to London, where I live, so it was the perfect breakaway with a relatively short flight from the UK.
+Visiting the city offers a fresh perspective and new ideas for an interior designer or for any home decor enthusiast seeking inspiration.
+It is certainly a cultural contrast to London, where I live, so it was the perfect break away with a relatively short flight from the UK.
 I loved the great use of bold colours and patterns, and textures with bright blue, green, and pink hues, often paired with geometric shapes and intricate detailing.
-The locals are fearless in blending materials, such as ceramic, metal, and wood, and use stunning techniques of micro cement and polished concrete and tiles and brickwork.
+The locals are fearless in blending materials, such as ceramic, metal, and wood, and use stunning techniques of micro cement and polished concrete tiles and brickwork.
+In one corner, minimalistic raw polished plaster shimmers in the sunlight, in another, a riot of glossy blue and green tiles and bowls with silvered edges make the perfect backdrop for a tower of oranges waiting to be juiced.

 A Crittall doorway leading into the garden at the Riad Tarabel in Marrakech, Morocco.
 Photo: Catherine Wilman.